 The information on this page relates to applications for 1st Year 2024 which closed on 25th October 2023.
 Information relating to Admissions for 1st Year 2025 will be posted on this page in September 2024.

 St Vincent’s Castleknock College has an open admissions policy which appears on the policies section of this website.
 An application form is available on this website and can be submitted by post.
-Since 2012 St Vincent’s Castleknock College has had a scholarship scheme for those who would not be able to afford the fees, and an application form for this scheme is available on the website.
+A scholarship scheme for those who would not be able to afford the fees is run by the College, and an application form for this scheme is available on the website.
 Please note that it is not possible to apply for a regular place and a scholarship place for the same student as applying for the former implies one can afford the fees and applying for the latter implies one cannot.

-Following the meeting, places are offered to those who fulfill the conditions laid down in the admissions policy.
-A letter offering the place is sent out and a deposit is required to guarantee it.
-Because the college is an excellent one with high academic standards, highly-motivated teachers, smaller classes, a wide curriculum, a vast choice of sports and co-curricular activities, there may be more applicants than places.
+Because the College is an excellent one with high academic standards, highly-motivated teachers, smaller classes, a wide curriculum, a vast choice of sports and co-curricular activities, there may be more applicants than places.
 In that case students will be offered a place in accordance with the admissions policy.
 A waiting list may be compiled when all places have been filled.

 Applicants who have accepted a place in the College are invited to attend an assessment test in the spring before their entry to first year.
 The purpose of this test, when taken in conjunction with an applicant’s school reports, is to assist the College in forming balanced, mixed-ability classes in the junior cycle and to flag any special needs which the College will prepare to meet.